KONAWAENA HIGH SCHOOL

 The steps to use an AED are very simple:

-1. can be used on adults, children, and infants
+1. Power on the AED (Can be used on adults, children, and infants).

-2. Place the pads on the chest, one on the right side of the chest a bit lower of the collar bone and the other on the lower left side of the chest
+2. Place the pads on the chest, one on the right side of the chest a bit lower of the collar bone and the other on the lower left side of the chest.

-1. right after the victim is shocked, begin with compression's again right away
+1. Right after the victim is shocked, begin with compression's again right away.

 Click here to see Map of AED's on Konawaena Campus